-Detroit advanced to the playoffs in the 2011 season, but regressed last year.
+Detroit advanced to the playoffs in 2011, but regressed last season.
 After starting 4-4, Detroit lost eight consecutive games and finished with a 4-12 record.
 Detroit acquired running back Reggie Bush prior to this season, and he was supposed to replace former running back Jahvid Best, who saw his career end due to a concussion injury.

 Yet, Detroit was defeated by below .500 teams, such as Pittsburgh and Tampa Bay, during this current slide.

-As Yahoo’s Dan Wetzel wrote, “He [Schwartz] did an admirable job getting a team that went 0-16 to the point where .500 isn't good enough.”
+As Yahoo’s Dan Wetzel said, “He (Schwartz) did an admirable job getting a team that went 0-16 to the point where .500 isn't good enough.”

 And it does not appear Schwartz is good enough.

 Schwartz is 29-49 in his five years as the Lions' coach.
 Lions quarterback Matthew Stafford threw three interceptions on Monday, and Schwartz has been unable to turn him into an elite quarterback, even with Calvin Johnson, the NFL’s best receiver.
 Defensive tackles Ndamukong Suh and Nick Fairley are talented, but their consistent penalties display a lack of discipline.
 Detroit’s roster is talented, but Schwartz and his staff continually struggle to get the most out of their talent.